 The term asat denotes that which exists and is false.
-The term bhava means manifestation; similarly abhava means disappearance.
+The term bhava means manifestation; similarly, abhava means disappearance.
 So, essentially, the false existence appears and disappears, while the true existence persists permanently.
 Therefore, if something appears and disappears, it should automatically be considered false: change equals false, and unchanging equals truth.
 The material world is existent, but because it changes, it is considered false.
-Similarly, reality is that which remains unchanged, and therefore it is true.
-Time destroys and creates false things; but time does not create and destroy the truth.
+Similarly, the reality is that which remains unchanged, and therefore it is true.
+Time destroys and creates false things, but time does not create and destroy the truth.
 Truth is eternal, false ideas are temporary.

 Understanding the Advaita Philosophy

 Advaita also recognizes the two meanings of sat—namely existence and truth—and calls the reality which is both existent and true (because it doesn’t change with time) Brahman.
 The material world which is existent and false (and therefore changes with time) is called māyā.
 Some recent descriptions of Advaita have, however, gone so far to misrepresent the word māyā to mean non-existent.
 Under such an interpretation, the world doesn’t exist; it is simply a hallucination of consciousness.